 Junior Career Fellow from Chicago, Illinois.
 Behavioral Neuroscience major

 Rocio is a scholar in the Holleran Center for Community Action and Public Policy (PICA).
 She has conducted research with psychology professor Schroeder during the summer after her first year and with Professor Eastman, who specializes in developmental genetics, during the summer after her sophomore year.
-In addition to her additional academic work through PICA, she also participates in Active Minds and seeks to advocate for mental health access in underrepresented communities.
-She has previous experience as a member of Students Organized Against Racism (S.O.A.R).
-Rocio hopes to combine her research experience and community involvement to become a genetic counselor in her hometown of Chicago.
+She has previous experience as a member of Students Organized Against Racism (S.O.A.R) and Active Minds an organization that aims to decrease mental health stigma.
+She is currently interning at Safe Futures in New London, an organization that offers services to people who have experienced domestic violence or sexual assault.
+Rocio hopes to combine her research experience and community involvement to become a genetic counselor or a mental health clinician in her hometown of Chicago.

 Johana is a scholar in the Holleran Center for Community Action and Public Policy (PICA) and a Mellon Mays Undergraduate Fellow.
 She is interested in shedding light on the perceptions and realities that single mothers of color experience within the welfare system in the San Francisco Bay area.
 Her interest in this issue expanded during her internship this past summer at the Santa Clara Bay Area Legal Aid, assisting in the public benefits department working with Social Security and public benefits recipients.
 On campus, Johana is involved with Unity House, the multicultural center, as a “Big Sib” and mentor for first generation students, and with the Chicanx activist group (M.E.C.h.A) and M.E.C.h.A’s Folk dance group.
-After graduation, Johana plans on continuing her education through a master’s degree in applied anthropology, hopefully working in the non-governmental sector or in human and social services in the San Francisco Bay Area.
+After graduation, Johana plans on hopefully working in the non-governmental sector or in human and social services in the San Francisco Bay Area.

-As a Biological Sciences major, Marc has a strong passion for the life sciences and the importance of physical health as it relates to both society and the environment.
-For the past two summers he has worked as a Recreation Assistant for the Cape Cod National Seashore, where he ensured the safety of both patrons and local wildlife.
-On campus, he is a member of the College’s Active Minds group as well as the Pre-Health Club.
+As a biological sciences major, Marc has a strong passion for the life sciences and the relationships between society and the environment.
+For the past two summers, he has worked as a recreation assistant for the Cape Cod National Seashore, where he ensured the safety of both patrons and local wildlife.
+On campus, he is a member of the Pre-Health Club.
 Marc swims for the varsity men’s team, earning All-NESCAC honors as well as the NESCAC All-Sportsmanship award.
-He is exploring careers related to physical therapy, public health, or biochemical research.
+He is exploring careers related to biochemical research, environmental sustainability and medicine.
 He is a nature enthusiast, and an avid surfer and skier.

 Senior Career Fellow from West Hartford, Connecticut.
 English and American Studies double major with a concentration in Expressive Arts and Cultural Studies.